Hyper-parameter Tuning for Adversarially Robust Models: Background and Related Work

-Among these techniques, two of the most popular ones are Fast Gradient Sign Method (FGSM)~\cite{adv_train} and Project Gradient Descent (PGD)~\cite{pgd}).
+Several methods have been developed to solve this optimization problem (or variants thereof as, e.g., \cite{trades}) and the resulting techniques are based on different assumptions about, e.g., the availability of the model for the attacker (i.e., white-box~\cite{pgd} or black-box~\cite{black_box_adv_train}), whether the underlying model is differentiable~\cite{adv_train} or not~\cite{black_box_adv_train}, and the existence of bounds on attacker capabilities~\cite{deepfool}.
+Among these techniques, two of the most popular ones are Fast Gradient Sign Method (FGSM)~\cite{adv_train} and Projected Gradient Descent (PGD)~\cite{pgd}).
 Both techniques hypothesize that attackers can inject bounded perturbations and have access to a differentiable model.
 FGSM, and its later variants~\cite{fgsm_fast,fgsm_free,fgsm2}, rely on gradient descent to compute small perturbations in an efficient way.
 More in detail, for a given clean input $x$, this method adjusts the perturbation $\delta$ by the magnitude of the bound in the direction of the gradient of the loss function, i.e., $\delta = \epsilon \cdot \text{sign} (\nabla_{\delta} L (f_{\theta} (x+\delta), y ))$.
 PGD iteratively generates adversarial examples by taking small steps in the direction of the gradient of the loss function and projecting the perturbed inputs back onto the $\epsilon$-ball around the original input, i.e., $\textit{Repeat: } \delta = \mathcal{P} (\delta + \alpha \nabla_{\delta} L (f_{\theta} (x+\delta), y ) )$, where $\mathcal{P}$ is the projection onto the ball of radius $\epsilon$ and $\alpha$ can be seen as analogous to the learning rate in gradient-descent-based training.
 Due to its iterative nature, PGD incurs a notably higher computational cost than FGSM~\cite{fgsm_free,fgsm_fast}, but it is also regarded as one of the strongest methods to generate adversarial examples.
 In fact, prior work has shown that PGD attacks can fool robust models trained via FGSM and that PGD-based AT produces models robust to larger perturbations~\cite{pgd} and with higher adversarial accuracy.
 FGSM is also known to suffer from catastrophic-overfitting~\cite{catastrophic_overfitting}, in which the model's adversarial accuracy collapses after some training iterations.
 Henceforth, we will focus on FGSM and PGD, which, as mentioned, are among the most widely used and effective methods for generating adversarial examples~\cite{fgsm2}.
-In fact, these methods have been extensively studied and compared in the literature~\cite{fgsm2,catastrophic_overfitting,fgsm_free,fgsm_fast} and represent a natural starting point for investigating the trade-offs related to HPT that arise in the context of AT.
+In fact, these methods have been extensively studied and compared in the literature~\cite{fgsm2,catastrophic_overfitting,fgsm_free,fgsm_fast,survey_at} and represent a natural starting point for investigating the trade-offs related to HPT that arise in the context of AT.